 Signed print book, including shipping by USPS Priority Mail, only to AN ADDRESS WITHIN THE U.S. (1-3 days delivery):

-For Kindle digital version ($9.99) or the Audible audio version go to:
+For the Kindle digital version ($9.99) or the Audible audio version, click here to go to Amazon.

 A life-affirming book – a fascinating insight into the mind and (often crazy) antics of a master of his craft.
 Bruce Comstock’s achievements are extraordinary.
 In A Life in the Air he takes the reader with him on his adventures – breaking world records, winning competitions, and achieving many firsts in the world of balloon flying.
 The pursuit of his dreams is recounted with humor and a refreshing modesty, while not disguising the strategic thinking and attention to detail that single Bruce out from the crowd.